anandmurugesan/home/index.md

 Give or Take: Experimental examination of bribery vs. extortion, with [Robert Innes](https://robinnes.weebly.com/)

+Impact of the US opioid crisis on children, with Dana Andersen

 ### Publications
 ["Leader and citizens participation for the environment: Experimental evidence from Eastern Europe,"](https://www.sciencedirect.com/science/article/abs/pii/S221480432200088X) with Tiziana Centofanti, *Journal of Behavioral and Experimental Economics,* October 2022 [Replication files on Mendeley Data](https://data.mendeley.com/datasets/2ssxp4cj23/1)